 Next, activate the Publicize feature …

-Configure this section to automatically share your posts on Facebook, Twitter, Tumblr, Google+, LinkedIn, and more …
+You can share your posts on Tumblr, Facebook, Twitter, LinkedIn, GooglePlus, and more …

-(Share your posts automatically on various social networks.)
+(Share your content on various social media networks.)

 The Publicize feature adds a new section to your Publish box …

-(As soon as you publish, your posts are automatically distributed online.)
+(As soon as posts are published, they will be automatically distributed online.)

 CommentLuv